 The voice cast are varied and fabulously perfect, with Jake Johnson’s deadbeat Peter Parker (Spidey with a paunch?
 Finally, a Web-Head that a 40+ gentleman like myself can relate to!) and Nic Cage’s glorious Spider-Man Noir claim the best lines.

 An insane amount of props must be levelled at the truly innovative animation style, blending art reminiscent of a living breathing comic book right down to thought bubbles and the kind of “imperfect” background colouring you’d get from a 70’s issue of Marvel.
 There’s also a devastating level of in-jokery here, easily measuring up to, an maybe even surpassing, The Lego Batman Movie in terms of sheer geekery, let’s just say fans are well served.

-There really are no bad points here I can find, not just as a Spider-Man fan OR as a lover of cinema, it’s just two hours of fantastic, funny, touching movie with one of the best after-credit stings in HISTORY.
+There really are no bad points here I can find, not just as a Spider-Man fan but as a lover of cinema period, it’s just two hours of fantastic, funny, touching movie with one of the best after-credit stings in HISTORY.